pingcap/tiunimanager-ui/README.md

 ## Getting Started

-First, you need to ensure that there is a local or remote TiUniManager server deployed via tiup-em available to provide services.
+First, you need to ensure that there is a local or remote TEM server deployed via tiup-em available to provide services.

 ### Prerequisites

-The followings are required for developing TiUniManager UI:
+The followings are required for developing TEM UI:

 - [Git](https://git-scm.com/downloads)
 - [Go 1.17+](https://go.dev/doc/install)